 My favorite acting role is playing "Venom" in Felicia Day's groundbreaking web series, The Guild.
 Playing a villian on wheels is the best and I got to work with Wil Wheaton.

 The most rewarding experience I've had is creating My Gimpy Life - an online comedy series loosely based on my life.
 You can watch all episodes here on our YouTube Channel.
 I won the 2013 "Best Female Comedy Performance" at the International Academy of Web Television Awards and My Gimpy Life a part of college curriculums all over the world.

-I'm currently living in Seattle with my husband, five-year old son River, our German Shepherd Bre, and Scarlett the black cat.
+I'm currently living in Seattle with my husband, six-year old son River, and our German Shepherd.
 Acting, writing, and advocating for the inclusion for performers with disabilities continues to be my biggest passion..